interlay/interbtc-clients/vault/README.md

 ```
 USAGE:
-    vault [FLAGS] [OPTIONS] --bitcoin-rpc-url <BITCOIN_RPC_URL> --bitcoin-rpc-user <BITCOIN_RPC_USER> --bitcoin-rpc-pass <BITCOIN_RPC_PASS>
+    vault [OPTIONS]

-FLAGS:
-    -h, --help                      Print help information
-        --no-api                    Don't run the RPC API
-        --no-auto-replace           Opt out of participation in replace requests
-        --no-bitcoin-block-relay    Don't relay bitcoin block headers
-        --no-issue-execution        Don't try to execute issues
-    -V, --version                   Print version information
+    vault <SUBCOMMAND>

 OPTIONS:
-        --auto-register-with-collateral <AUTO_REGISTER_WITH_COLLATERAL>
+        --auto-rbf
+            Bump bitcoin tx fees whenever the oracle reports a new, higher inclusion fee estimate

+        --auto-register <AUTO_REGISTER>
             Automatically register the vault with the given amount of collateral and a newly
             generated address

-        --auto-register-with-faucet-url <AUTO_REGISTER_WITH_FAUCET_URL>
-            Automatically register the vault with the collateral received from the faucet and a
-            newly generated address.
-The parameter is the URL of the faucet

         --bitcoin-connection-timeout-ms <BITCOIN_CONNECTION_TIMEOUT_MS>
-            Timeout in milliseconds to wait for connection to bitcoin-core [default: 60000]
+            Timeout in milliseconds to wait for connection to bitcoin-core

+            [default: 60000]

         --bitcoin-poll-interval-ms <BITCOIN_POLL_INTERVAL_MS>
-            Timeout in milliseconds to poll Bitcoin [default: 6000]
+            Timeout in milliseconds to poll Bitcoin

+            [default: 6000]

         --bitcoin-relay-confirmations <BITCOIN_RELAY_CONFIRMATIONS>
-            Number of confirmations a block needs to have before it is submitted [default: 0]
+            Number of confirmations a block needs to have before it is submitted

+            [default: 0]

         --bitcoin-relay-start-height <BITCOIN_RELAY_START_HEIGHT>
             Starting height to relay block headers, if not defined use the best height as reported